yangdanny97/yangdanny97.github.io/_posts/2022-05-22-chocopy-cil-backend.md

 ## JVM vs CIL

 I want to take some time to discuss the differences I observed between CIL and JVM as compilation targets.
-I won't dive into specifics about type erasure or memory layouts since I didn't have to deal with that myself for this project, so this discussion is probably most relevant for compiling high-level object-oriented languages.
+I won't dive into specifics about type erasure or memory layouts since I didn't have to deal with those for this project, so this discussion is probably most relevant for compiling high-level object-oriented languages.

 ### Primitives and Value Types